RaniaSelam/Introduction-to-Network-Structuring-and-Security/README.md

 <h1 align="center">Introduction-to-Network-Structuring-and-Security</h1>

 <p>
-For this project, we will create and structure a complete network for an imaginary organization.
+For this project, we will create and structure a complete network for a given organization.
 For this case, we will base ourselves on an online bank named "Bankurity."
 Then, we will secure it in the most efficient and practical way possible.

-In the context of our actual project, once the theoretical plan is ready, we will replicate it using virtual machines (VMs), simplifying if necessary, before presenting it.
+In the context of the actual project, once the theoretical plan is ready, we are supposed to replicate it using virtual machines (VMs), simplifying if necessary, before presenting it.

 Keep in mind that the goal is not to create a complex or advanced architecture, but rather something simple and clean to help beginners properly grasp the concepts.